MI-OSiRIS/mi-osiris.github.io/domains/atlas.md

     ATLAS and OSiRIS S3 Gateways
 </div>

 OSiRIS has been operating as a regular ATLAS event service site since October 2017.
-Pictured below is an excerpt from October 2018 showing events processed by the AGLT2 site which uses the OSiRIS ES as storage endpoint.
+Pictured below is an excerpt from October 2018 showing events processed by the U-M AGLT2 site which uses the OSiRIS ES as storage endpoint.

 <div class="imgwrap" style="width: 80%">
 <a href="{{IMAGE_PATH}}/domains/ATLAS-ES-OSiRIS-Events.png">